 Proper lab practice can greatly reduce exposure to chemicals.
+Perform a risk assessment for chemical use following the RAMP principle - Recognize the hazards (review the SDS), Assess the risk (determine routes of exposure, list the work steps and the hazards in each step), Minimize the risk (use engineering controls, safe procedures, and PPE), and Prepare for emergencies (train on emergency actions and ensure emergency equipment is available).
 If a chemical is highly hazardous, then substituting a less hazardous chemical that will accomplish the same procedure is strongly recommended.
 Observe the following practices at all times: